 In cut-through switching, the switch copies into its memory only the destination MAC address the frame before making a switching decision, to which port to forward the data.
 The destination MAC address is located in the first 6 bytes of the frame following the preamble.
 The switch looks up the destination MAC address in its switching table, determines the outgoing interface port, and forwards the frame onto its destination through the designated switch port.
 The switch does not perform any error checking on the frame. switch operating in cut-through switching mode reduces delay because the switch starts to forward the Ethernet frame as soon as it reads the destination MAC address.
 Problem-related with cut-through switching is that the switch may forward bad frames.
 Cut-through switching is the predominant switching method used on Cisco switches.
 There are two variants of cut-through switching:

 Fast-forward switching gives the lowest level of latency because switch immediately forwards a packet after reading the destination address. for the reason that fast-forward switching starts forwarding before the entire packet has been received, there may be times when packets are relayed with errors.
 This occurs infrequently, and the destination network adapter discards the faulty packet upon receipt.
 In fast-forward mode, latency is measured from the first bit received to the first bit transmitted.
 Fast-forward switching is the typical cut-through method of switching.

-Some switches are configured to perform cut-through switching on a per-port basis until a user-defined error threshold is reached; and then they automatically change to store-and-forward.
+Some switches required configuration to do cut-through switching on a per-port basis until a user-defined error threshold reached; and then they automatically change to store-and-forward.
 When the error rate falls below the threshold, the port automatically changes back to cut-through switching.